 As digital threats become more frequent and sophisticated, cybersecurity teams must focus on vulnerability remediation more than ever.
-Vulnerability remediation is one of the most important steps in the vulnerability management process.
+Vulnerability remediation is a crucial step in the vulnerability management process.

-If you don’t remediate vulnerabilities, threat actors can easily exploit them through various endpoints—leading to data theft, financial losses, reputational damage, regulatory penalties, and a lower bottom line.
+If vulnerabilities are not remedied, threat actors can easily exploit them through various endpoints, leading to data theft, financial losses, reputational damage, regulatory penalties, and a lower bottom line.

-Vulnerability remediation involves finding, fixing, and neutralizing security vulnerabilities in your IT environment to minimize the attack surface.
+Vulnerability remediation involves identifying, fixing, and mitigating security vulnerabilities in your IT environment to reduce the attack surface.
 It is the front line of defence against cyber attacks and has several objectives:

 Common vulnerabilities found during remediation include misconfigured systems, outdated software, and flaws in application code.

-Vulnerability remediation is when cybersecurity teams fix vulnerabilities that have already been identified.
+Vulnerability remediation involves cybersecurity teams addressing vulnerabilities that have already been identified.
 It may mean updating software, applying a security patch, or reconfiguring a system.

 For instance, if your vulnerability scanning program reveals that one of your servers is running an outdated version of OpenSSL, your cybersecurity team can perform vulnerability remediation by updating OpenSSL to the latest secure release.

-Vulnerability management, in contrast, is a continuous, systemic process of spotting, assessing, and addressing vulnerabilities across your IT environment.
+Vulnerability management, in contrast, is a continuous and systemic process of identifying, assessing, and addressing vulnerabilities across your IT environment.
 The main goal of a vulnerability management program is to identify and resolve the most critical vulnerabilities before they can be exploited.

-The main challenge is determining which vulnerabilities pose the greatest risk.
-Once cybersecurity teams have prioritized which vulnerabilities to address, they can effectively allocate time, resources, and personnel.
+The primary challenge is determining which vulnerabilities pose the greatest risk.
+Once cybersecurity teams have prioritized which vulnerabilities to address, they can allocate time, resources, and personnel effectively.

-To illustrate how vulnerability management works, suppose your company runs a weekly vulnerability scan and detects multiple issues, including a critical vulnerability in a public server.
-The security team triages the findings, prioritizes the public server vulnerability due to its exposure and severity, and assigns it to the IT team.
+To illustrate vulnerability management, suppose your company runs a weekly vulnerability scan and detects multiple issues, including a critical vulnerability in a public server.
+The security team triages the findings, prioritizes the public server vulnerability due to its exposure and severity, and assigns it to the IT team for further action.
 The team applies a security patch within 24 hours.
 They then run a verification scan to confirm the fix and document the resolution for audit and compliance purposes.

 This is just one cycle in the ongoing vulnerability management process.
-The team repeats the process every week to protect your company’s IT environment.
+The team repeats it weekly to protect your company’s IT environment.

 The vulnerability remediation process can be organized into several key steps that mirror the vulnerability management process.

-However, unlike vulnerability management, which is ongoing and done consistently according to schedule, vulnerability remediation is only done once to address specific issues (i.e., after spotting a particular problem).
+However, unlike vulnerability management, which is an ongoing process done consistently according to schedule, vulnerability remediation is only performed once to address specific issues (i.e., after identifying a particular problem).

-The first step is to locate vulnerabilities like software misconfiguration and inadequate code.
-Security teams can do this through automated regular scans and manual code reviews.
+The first step is to locate vulnerabilities, such as software misconfiguration and inadequate code.
+Security teams can achieve this through regular automated scans and manual code reviews.

 After identifying the vulnerabilities, the team engages in exposure assessment.
 In other words, they measure or estimate the intensity, frequency, and duration of exposure to vulnerabilities.
 Then, the cybersecurity team performs exposure validation, which determines the real-world exploitability of identified vulnerabilities by simulating cyberattacks to test the effectiveness of security controls.

 Next, the team uses the results from exposure validation to prioritize and focus remediation efforts on the most dangerous vulnerabilities.
-Several standards help teams prioritize mitigating vulnerabilities, including NIST’s NVD and MITRE’s Common Vulnerability and Exposures Systems (CVE).
+Several standards, including NIST’s NVD and NIST’s Common MITRE’s Security and Vulnerability Exposures Systems (CVE), help teams prioritize mitigating vulnerabilities.

 Each vulnerability is assigned to relevant teams, such as IT, AppSec, or DevOps.
 Each team creates a plan to fix or mitigate the issues.